 Hailed since ancient times for its medicinal properties, we still have a lot to learn about the effects of rosemary.
 The aroma of rosemary essential oil may improve memory.

 In a study, rosemary essential oil was diffused in a testing room by placing four drops on an aroma stream fan diffuser and switching this on five minutes before the participants entered the room.
 Sixty-six people participated in the study and were randomly allocated to either the rosemary-scented room or another room with no scent.
 The results showed that participants in the rosemary-scented room performed better on the prospective memory tasks than the participants in the room with no scent.
 This was the case for remembering events and remembering to complete tasks at particular times.

 Research has shown that the aroma of rosemary essential oil can also significantly enhance working memory in children.
 Analysis revealed that the children in the aroma room received significantly higher scores than the children in the non-scented room.
 The tests for immediate serial recall and counting span tasks demonstrated the greatest difference in scores.

 Tomatoes are one of the easiest and most economical ways to increase your intake of a brain-protecting class of plant nutrients called carotenoids.
-Tomatoes are a particularly good source of two all-star carotenoids: lycopene and beta-carotene.
+Tomatoes are a rich source of two all-star carotenoids: lycopene and beta-carotene.
 There is good evidence to suggest that lycopene, a powerful antioxidant found in tomatoes, could help protect against the kind of free radical damage to cells that occurs in the development of dementia, particularly Alzheimer’s.
 Interestingly, cooking and processing tomatoes increase the bioavailability of lycopene by releasing it from the vegetable fiber.
-Lycopene in tomato paste is four times more bioavailable than in fresh tomatoes.
+As a result, lycopene in tomato paste is four times more bioavailable than in fresh tomatoes.